EngCaio16/DS---Python/README.md

 7. Machine learning - sklearn and linear regression And a lot of more features and skills were trained.

 Thank you for your visit.
-That's my first python portifolio, I hope you enjoy it!
+That's my first python portfolio, I hope you enjoy it!